DaoCasino/platform-prng/README.md

  - you can provide a custom `uint64_t` seed to test (see running examples below)

-### Details of all RNG / game implementation, including methods of scaling and mapping from raw RNG output to game outcome.
+### Details of all RNG / game implementation, including methods of scaling and mapping from raw RNG output to a game outcome.

  - RNG related code(more details: [link](./3rdparty/sdk/sdk/include/game-contract-sdk/service.hpp)):